mozilla/open-innovation-curriculum/resources-request-workflow/content.md

-# Learning Resources Request Portal
+# Learning & Leading Learning Resources
 ![portal](https://c1.staticflickr.com/5/4024/4705811372_f41a14ca64.jpg)

-The goal of this portal is to provide a clear and easy way to:
+The goal of this portal is to connect you with clear ways to:

-* Request learning resources
+* Request 'learning and leading' resources (new or existing)
-* Inquire about existing resources
 * Test and give feedback on existing resources
-* Contribute learning resources
+* Contribute 'learning and leading' resources

 ## Contributing Resources